 I/WE

 OF

-Being a member of the above Company, he ereby appoint:
+Being a member of the above Company, he reby appoint:

 OF

-failing whom, the Chairman of the Meeting ر, as my/our proxy, to vote for me /us and on my/our behalf at the Annua
+failing whom, the Chairman of the Meeting , as my/our proxy, to vote for me/us and on my/our behalf at the Annua

-General Meeting of the Company to be hel d on Thursday, 13 September 20 12 and at any adjournment thereof.
+d on Thursday, 13 September 2012 and at any adjournment thereof.

+2

 As witness my/our hand this day of 2012.

 Signed

+-

 Signed